mauromotion/thoughts-in-motion/README.md

 # thoughts-in-motion
-This is the repo for my personal blog site.
-Hold and behold!
+This is the repo for my personal website/blog.